 What is a barrier to healthcare?
-Well, a barrier is an obstacle.
-And barriers to healthcare can mean poor health and well-being for people of all ages.
+A barrier is an obstacle.
+Barriers to healthcare can mean poor health outcomes and well-being.
+This is true for people of all ages.

 Healthcare is delivered by many different health professionals.
 Sometimes called healthcare providers.
 They include:

 - medicine or medical services delivered by physicians or medical doctors,